Trump challenges Tillerson to battle of IQ tests over reported 'moron' jab

 Tillerson adamantly denied he considered resigning, while a spokeswoman later pushed back on the “moron” anecdote, though reporters stood by the account.

+In the Forbes interview, done Friday, Trump responded to criticism that he's undermined his secretary of state through his often provocative tweets that have challenged ongoing diplomatic efforts.

+"I'm not undermining," Trump told Forbes.
+"I think I'm actually strengthening authority."

-Tillerson’s public pushback seemed to calm the waters.
+Tillerson’s public pushback last week also seemed to calm the waters.

 Trump on Saturday denied a frayed relationship with Tillerson but said he sometimes wishes Tillerson would be “tougher.”